publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptXII/m__us_usc_t22_s2296d.md

     (b) __Authorization for assistance__

-    To carry out the purpose of subsection (a) of this section, the President is authorized to provide the following types of assistance to the countries of the South Caucasus and Central Asia:
+    To carry out the purpose of subsection (a), the President is authorized to provide the following types of assistance to the countries of the South Caucasus and Central Asia:

         (1) Assistance for democracy building, including programs to strengthen parliamentary institutions and practices.